dynac-source/dynac-source/README.md

 You can **download DYNAC and its Graphical User Interface DGUI** from the [DYNAC V7R2 download page](https://github.com/dynac-source/DYNAC-download#dynac-v7r2-download).
 Please scroll down to the README section of that page, if this link doesn't take you there directly.

 **Older revisions of DYNAC**
+You can download
+DYNAC V7R1 and its Graphical User Interface DGUI from the [DYNAC V7R1 download page](https://github.com/dynac-source/DYNAC-download-V7R1#dynac-v7r1-download).
-You can download DYNAC V7R1 and its Graphical User Interface DGUI from the [DYNAC V7R1 download page](https://github.com/dynac-source/DYNAC-download-V7R1#dynac-v7r1-download).
-Please scroll down to the README section of that page, if this link doesn't take you there directly.
+DYNAC V7R2 and its Graphical User Interface DGUI from the [DYNAC V7R2 download page](https://github.com/dynac-source/DYNAC-download-V7R2#dynac-v7r2-download).
+Please scroll down to the README section of the relevant page, if the link doesn't take you there directly.

 **MORE INFORMATION**
 More information on DYNAC can be found in the following presentations: